sappkevin/NBA_knapsack/README.md

 ```
 python nba_lineup_knapsack.py -csv PATH_TO_CSV
+or
+python nba_lineup_knapsack.py (uses the default DKSalaries.csv file in the root folder -> NBA_knapsack/)
 ```

 where `PATH_TO_CSV` is the file path location of the CSV file downloaded from DraftKings.